 #1 It’s no longer fun

-The #1 reason kids quit is that sports is no longer fun.
+The #1 reason kids quit is that sports are no longer fun.
 In a 2014 study for George Washington University, researcher Amanda Visik interviewed numerous youth athletes and asked them why they play sports, and 9 out of 10 said the #1 reason they played was that it was fun!

 The children in the George Washington study defined fun as “trying their best”, “being treated respectfully by coaches”, parents and teammates”, and “getting playing time”.
 They listed eighty-one characteristics of fun, and winning (#48), playing tournaments (#63) and practicing with private trainers (#66) did not finish high on the list.